-My guess is that the prof needed a living example of someone that not only graduated with a degree, but also survived a career in graphic design.
+My guess is that the prof needed an example of someone that survived a graphic design career.
 You know, in order to show that it can be done.

 At least I assume that is why I was invited back to my old college last week, to chat with a class of Juniors.

 It was an interesting process for me; dusting off old portfolio items in order to show something representative of the early years, standing in front of about 15 twenty-year olds, and talking about all of the ways the industry has evolved.